 Argument against Argument from Design

-When confronted with the Argument from Design, people usually resort to various (perfectly solid) counter-arguments, pointing to the theory of evolution as the alternative explanation, or remarking that an intelligent designer must itself be more complex and difficult to explain than the things it designs.
-I’m not really revisiting the age-old debate surrounding the Argument; I’m rather trying to pin down an incoherence in the logical structure of the argumentation itself as it is practiced today.
-I believe we don’t even need the aforementioned counter-arguments because the Argument (in its fully argued form) isn’t logically valid after all.
+When confronted with the Argument from Design (about biology), people resort to various counter-arguments, pointing to the theory of evolution as the alternative explanation, or remarking that an intelligent designer must itself be more complex and difficult to explain than the things it designs.
+I’m not really revisiting the age-old debate surrounding the Argument; I’m rather trying to pin down an incoherence in the logical structure of the argumentation itself as it is usually practiced today.
+I believe we don’t even need the aforementioned counter-arguments because the Argument leads to an inconsistency:

-2. If, as humanity, we are in a position to understand and evaluate the designs of organisms, according to our professional specialization principle, we should get more reliable reports from people specialized in design-thinking: designers, engineers, etc.
+2. If, as humanity, we are in a position to understand and evaluate the designs of organisms, according to our professional specialization, we should get more reliable reports from people specialized in design-thinking: designers, engineers, etc.

-3. Engineers and biologists point out that there are many redundancies, inefficiencies and glitches (explained with frozen accidents, phylogenetic scaffolds, vestigiality, etc. within the theory of evolution) in the standard designs of organisms.
-In fact, there’s too much noise and arbitrariness in their designs for a rational designer like us.
+3. Engineers and biologists point out that there are many redundancies, inefficiencies, and glitches (explained with frozen accidents, phylogenetic scaffolds, vestigiality, etc. within the theory of evolution) in the designs of organisms.
+In fact, there’s too much noise and arbitrariness in their designs for a rational designer similar to us.
 (On a personal note; I like to think that a biota by an intelligent designer would have looked like a Malevich, not a Courbet.)
-In addition, the supposedly perfect design of organisms frequently breaks, from birth defects to cancer.
+In addition, the supposedly perfect design of organisms frequently breaks down, from birth defects to cancer.

 1- This point is also articulated at the end of the Section XI of Hume’s An Enquiry Concerning Human Understanding, in a dialogue with a “friend of his”: